-- IP addresses of individual client machines - The IP address of any Content Gateway machine used by the on-premises components of Websense Web Security Gateway Anywhere - For users filtered by on-premises components (Filtering Service) when they are inside the network, you can configure the browser PAC file to determine whether the user is in-network or off-site before sending an Internet request for filtering.
+- IP addresses of individual client machines - The IP address of any Content Gateway machine - For users whose requests are managed by on-premises components (Filtering Service) when they are inside the network, you can configure the browser PAC file to determine whether the user is in-network or off-site before forwarding an Internet request.

 If you are using the PAC file generated by the hybrid service, this configuration occurs automatically based on the settings that you provide on the Filtered Locations page.
-Specify that these users are filtered by local Websense software and define whether their on-premise filtering is through a firewall-integrated or transparent proxy (for example, Content Gateway in transparent mode), or an explicit proxy.
-If Internet requests from in-network machines at a specified location pass through an explicit proxy, you provide the proxy location (hostname or IP address) and port to ensure requests are routed properly for users at that location.
+Specify that these users are managed by local Websense software and define whether their on-premise policy enforcement is through a firewall-integrated or transparent proxy (for example, Content Gateway in transparent mode), or an explicit proxy.
+If Internet requests from in-network machines at a specified location pass through an explicit proxy, you provide the proxy location

+(hostname or IP address) and port to ensure requests are routed properly for users at that location.